liuxubo717/LASS/README.md

 The code of this paper will be released after acceptance.

-Check the audio samples in the [demo page](https://liuxubo717.github.io/LASS-demopage/) now!
+Check the audio samples in the [Demo Page](https://liuxubo717.github.io/LASS-demopage/) now!